sijanthapa171/md2html/README.md

-# Elex
+# Markdown to HTML Converter

-An Elixir project with Nix development environment.
+A command-line tool written in Elixir that converts Markdown files to HTML.